cra-proto/gst-hst-business/docs/SUPPORT.md

 # Support information

 > [!NOTE]
-> Make sure to follow the spacing as shown below or as shown in the templates as improper spacing and layout of values and variables can cause issues in the format of how a page is generated
+> Make sure to indent with spaces as used below or as shown in the templates as improper spacing and layout of values and variables can cause issues in the format and look of how a page is generated.

 ## On this page